xatier/resume/README.md

 - **Taiwanese**: native speaker, fluent
 - Chinese: fluent
-- English: Be able to listen, read, write and speak but not fluent
+- English: be able to listen, read, write and speak articulately but not very fluent